Education Minister Christopher Pyne has made a number of claims which don't hold up under scrutiny.

 These universities have the lowest proportion of students from low-SES backgrounds.
 Small and regional universities who teach the higher proportion of low-SES background students will have the smallest amount of funding for Commonwealth Scholarships.

-.
+Mr Pyne has said he didn't expect fees to increase significantly under a deregulated system.
 Mr Pyne can't have it both ways.
 Either fees will increase significantly or Commonwealth Scholarships won't exist.

 The Government is also looking to save $800 million by abolishing existing student start-up scholarships and cutting out relocation scholarships for students moving between or within capital cities.